Sustainable Packaging

 Overview of our Packaging Targets for 2025

-• We aim to reduce the amount of virgin plastics from fossil sources in our consumer products by 50 percent.
-We will achieve this by increasing the proportion of recycled plastic to more than 30 percent, by reducing the plastic volume, and by increasingly using biobased plastics.
+• We aim to reduce the amount of virgin plastics from fossil sources in our consumer products by 50 percent by 2025.
+We will achieve this by increasing the proportion of recycled plastic to more than 30 percent and reducing the volume of virgin plastic.

-• We want to help prevent waste from being disposed of in the environment.
+• We want to continuously help ensure that all packaging waste is properly disposed of and recycled, thereby preventing it from entering the environment.
 In order to achieve this, we are supporting waste collection and recycling initiatives.
-We invest in innovative solutions and technologies to promote closed-loop recycling, and we aim to enable contact with more than 2 billion consumers per year by providing targeted information about recycling.
+We are investing in innovative solutions and technologies that support improved infrastructure and consumer information to drive the recycling process.

 * Excluding products where ingredients or residue may affect recyclability or pollute recycling streams.

-Alongside this, we aim for 100 percent of the paper and cardboard we use for packaging to be made of recycled material or, where virgin fiber is required, to come from fresh fiber originating from sustainable forestry.
-We also want to remove and avoid polyvinyl chlorides (PVC) and other substances of potential concern.
+Alongside this, we aim for 100 percent of the paper fibers in our paper packaging and cardboard to be made of recycled material or, where virgin fiber is required, to come from fresh fiber originating from certified, sustainable forestry.
+We also intend to discontinue the use of polyvinyl chloride (PVC) and other potentially harmful substances that are suspected of harming the environment and endangering health.

 Partnerships along the value chain: Stronger together